 Community & Professional

-Vice-Chair, ABA Section of Environment, Energy, and Resources: Superfund and Natural Resource Damages Litigation Committee
+ABA – Environment, Energy, and Resources Section: Superfund and Natural Resource Damages Litigation Committee, Vice-Chair

 Honors & Recognitions